 - Save the recovery key in a safe place – without it, you will lose all your files in case you forget your master password.

 How to encrypt files with NordLocker

 - Open the locker and drag and drop your files and folders.
-They will be encrypted in an instant.
+They will be encrypted instantly.